samjones00/docs/docs/openapi.md

     Notes = "Longer description of the POST method which says 'Hello'")]
 ```

-You can further document your services in the OpenAPI with the new `[Api]` and `[ApiMember]` annotation attributes, e,g: Here's an example of a fully documented service:
+You can also document your services in the OpenAPI with the new `[Api]` and `[ApiMember]` annotation attributes, e,g: Here's an example of a fully documented service:

 ```csharp
 [Api("Service Description")]